AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

 - set the min_revertible_side_effect_counter if it is present in the `PrivateCallData`
 - set the `fee_payer` if the `is_fee_payer` flag is set in the `PrivateCircuitPublicInputs`
 - set the `public_teardown_function_hash` if it is present in the `PrivateCircuitPublicInputs`
+- set the `combined_constant_data.global_variables` to zero, since these are not yet known during private execution

 ## Private Kernel Inner